 An alternate route from central or southern Marin is to follow Sir Francis Drake Boulevard west through the San Geronimo Valley to Olema.
 Turn right onto Highway 1 in Olema and then take your first left onto Bear Valley Road.
 Follow Bear Valley Road about a half mile to the Bear Valley Visitor Center.

 Plenty of parking is available in the paved lot in front of the visitor center and in the larger dirt parking lot near the picnic area.
 Bear Valley is a popular destination, for tourists, local day trippers and picnicers, and hikers and campers heading to the nearby trailheads, so it can get very busy on weekends and holidays, especially during the summer.

-The Bear Valley Visitor Center is open year-round from 9 am to 5 pm on weekdays and 8 am to 5 pm on weekends.
-Hours are often extended during the summer (summer 2011 hours TBD).
+The Bear Valley Visitor Center is open year-round from 10 am to 5 pm on weekdays and 9 am to 5 pm on weekends.
+Hours are sometimes extended during the summer.
 For more information, call (415) 464-5100 or visit www.nps.gov/pore.